s-gupta/rl-fa21-mps/MP1/char-rnn/README.md

 After you have finished developing your model, generate predictions using this code to evaluate against the ground truth labels on gradescope.
 Upload the file `MP1_char_predictions.npy` to the `MP1-autograder` assignment on gradescope to have it graded.
+Additionally, with your submission, upload your code (model definition and training loop).
 Make sure to include all auto-graded components from all components of MP1 for your final submission.

 #### References
 1. https://www.kaggle.com/Cornell-University/arxiv